metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_input_v1alpha2_manifest.md

 Optional:

-- `buffer_chunk_size` (String) Set the initial buffer size to read files data.This value is used too to increase buffer size.The value must be according to the Unit Size specification.
+- `buffer_chunk_size` (String) Set the initial buffer size to read files data.
+This value is used too to increase buffer size.
+The value must be according to the Unit Size specification.
-- `buffer_max_size` (String) Set the limit of the buffer size per monitored file.When a buffer needs to be increased (e.g: very long lines),this value is used to restrict how much the memory buffer can grow.If reading a file exceed this limit, the file is removed from the monitored file listThe value must be according to the Unit Size specification.
+- `buffer_max_size` (String) Set the limit of the buffer size per monitored file.
+When a buffer needs to be increased (e.g: very long lines), this value is used to restrict how much the memory buffer can grow.
+If reading a file exceed this limit, the file is removed from the monitored file list The value must be according to the Unit Size specification.
 - `db` (String) Specify the database file to keep track of monitored files and offsets.
 - `db_sync` (String) Set a default synchronization (I/O) method.
 Values: Extra, Full, Normal, Off.
 - `disable_inotify_watcher` (Boolean) DisableInotifyWatcher will disable inotify and use the file stat watcher instead.
-- `docker_mode` (Boolean) If enabled, the plugin will recombine split Docker log lines before passing them to any parser as configured above.This mode cannot be used at the same time as Multiline.
+- `docker_mode` (Boolean) If enabled, the plugin will recombine split Docker log lines before passing them to any parser as configured above.
+This mode cannot be used at the same time as Multiline.
 - `docker_mode_flush_seconds` (Number) Wait period time in seconds to flush queued unfinished split lines.
 - `docker_mode_parser` (String) Specify an optional parser for the first line of the docker multiline mode.
 The parser name to be specified must be registered in the parsers.conf file.
-- `exclude_path` (String) Set one or multiple shell patterns separated by commas to exclude files matching a certain criteria,e.g: exclude_path=*.gz,*.zip
+- `exclude_path` (String) Set one or multiple shell patterns separated by commas to exclude files matching a certain criteria, e.g: exclude_path=*.gz,*.zip
-- `ignored_older` (String) Ignores records which are older than this time in seconds.Supports m,h,d (minutes, hours, days) syntax.Default behavior is to read all records from specified files.Only available when a Parser is specificied and it can parse the time of a record.
+- `ignored_older` (String) Ignores records which are older than this time in seconds.
+Supports m,h,d (minutes, hours, days) syntax.
+Default behavior is to read all records from specified files.
+Only available when a Parser is specificied and it can parse the time of a record.
-- `key` (String) When a message is unstructured (no parser applied), it's appended as a string under the key name log.This option allows to define an alternative name for that key.
+- `key` (String) When a message is unstructured (no parser applied), it's appended as a string under the key name log.
+This option allows to define an alternative name for that key.
-- `mem_buf_limit` (String) Set a limit of memory that Tail plugin can use when appending data to the Engine.If the limit is reach, it will be paused; when the data is flushed it resumes.
+- `mem_buf_limit` (String) Set a limit of memory that Tail plugin can use when appending data to the Engine.
+If the limit is reach, it will be paused; when the data is flushed it resumes.
-- `multiline` (Boolean) If enabled, the plugin will try to discover multiline messagesand use the proper parsers to compose the outgoing messages.Note that when this option is enabled the Parser option is not used.
+- `multiline` (Boolean) If enabled, the plugin will try to discover multiline messages and use the proper parsers to compose the outgoing messages.
+Note that when this option is enabled the Parser option is not used.
 - `multiline_flush_seconds` (Number) Wait period time in seconds to process queued multiline messages
-- `multiline_parser` (String) This will help to reassembly multiline messages originally split by Docker or CRISpecify one or Multiline Parser definition to apply to the content.
+- `multiline_parser` (String) This will help to reassembly multiline messages originally split by Docker or CRI Specify one or Multiline Parser definition to apply to the content.
 - `parser` (String) Specify the name of a parser to interpret the entry as a structured message.
-- `parser_firstline` (String) Name of the parser that matchs the beginning of a multiline message.Note that the regular expression defined in the parser must include a group name (named capture)
+- `parser_firstline` (String) Name of the parser that matchs the beginning of a multiline message.
+Note that the regular expression defined in the parser must include a group name (named capture)
-- `parser_n` (List of String) Optional-extra parser to interpret and structure multiline entries.This option can be used to define multiple parsers.
+- `parser_n` (List of String) Optional-extra parser to interpret and structure multiline entries.
+This option can be used to define multiple parsers.
 - `path` (String) Pattern specifying a specific log files or multiple ones through the use of common wildcards.
-- `path_key` (String) If enabled, it appends the name of the monitored file as part of the record.The value assigned becomes the key in the map.
+- `path_key` (String) If enabled, it appends the name of the monitored file as part of the record.
+The value assigned becomes the key in the map.
 - `pause_on_chunks_overlimit` (String) Specifies if the input plugin should be paused (stop ingesting new data) when the storage.max_chunks_up value is reached.
-- `read_from_head` (Boolean) For new discovered files on start (without a database offset/position),read the content from the head of the file, not tail.
+- `read_from_head` (Boolean) For new discovered files on start (without a database offset/position), read the content from the head of the file, not tail.
 - `refresh_interval_seconds` (Number) The interval of refreshing the list of watched files in seconds.
 - `rotate_wait_seconds` (Number) Specify the number of extra time in seconds to monitor a file once is rotated in case some pending data is flushed.
-- `skip_long_lines` (Boolean) When a monitored file reach it buffer capacity due to a very long line (Buffer_Max_Size),the default behavior is to stop monitoring that file.Skip_Long_Lines alter that behavior and instruct Fluent Bit to skip long linesand continue processing other lines that fits into the buffer size.
+- `skip_long_lines` (Boolean) When a monitored file reach it buffer capacity due to a very long line (Buffer_Max_Size), the default behavior is to stop monitoring that file.
+Skip_Long_Lines alter that behavior and instruct Fluent Bit to skip long lines and continue processing other lines that fits into the buffer size.
 - `storage_type` (String) Specify the buffering mechanism to use.
 It can be memory or filesystem
-- `tag` (String) Set a tag (with regex-extract fields) that will be placed on lines read.E.g. kube.<namespace_name>.<pod_name>.<container_name>
+- `tag` (String) Set a tag (with regex-extract fields) that will be placed on lines read.
+E.g. kube.<namespace_name>.<pod_name>.<container_name>
 - `tag_regex` (String) Set a regex to exctract fields from the file